 • If register allocation results in spill code, the instruction scheduler is usually run a second time in order to separate the load instructions from the uses of the loaded register.

 Register Pressure of Different Schedules

-• The left schedule needs three floating point registers and the right schedule one more.
+The left schedule needs three floating point registers and the right four.